WaveOfMotion/Non-blocking-TCP-client-server-communication-between-two-ABB-AC500-V3-PLCs-over-Ethernet/README.md

     pdiParameter := ADR(diNonBlocking)
 				);
 ```
---> Build local address and assign it to socket level:
+## Build local address and assign it to socket level
 ```iecst
 wPort := 5000;